da5nsy/ReproducibleResearch/episodes/step4Doco.md

 Okay, so firstly, let's talk about our Base.

-Assumely, you included a base.
+Assumedly, you included a base.
 But did you describe it?
 Was it thin or thick pan?
 Extra wide New York style?

 What was the base made out of?